samantha-ross2303/ENVS-193DS_homework-03_ross-samantha/README.md

 **Author**: Samantha Ross

-**Research focus**: I visualized average walking and running distance as a function of school day (yes or no).
+**Focus**: I visualized average walking and running distance as a function of school day (yes or no).
+I drafted an affective visualization using my personal data.
+I conducted a statistical critique of my chosen [paper](https://link.springer.com/article/10.1007/s10457-008-9114-9#Fig1).

 ## Data and file overview